yui/yeti/README.md

 ### Query string parameters

-Yeti can include a query string parameter to add to your test URLs.
+You can specify query string parameters to add to your test URLs.
 This can be used to pass information to your tests that control its behavior.

 This will append `?fliter=coverage` to your tests, which is used by the tests